Analysis | Some Trump allies are cooperating with the Jan. 6 committee. Here’s what we know.

 Keith Kellogg

 What we know about it: Some of Kellogg’s testimony was detailed Friday in a letter the committee sent seeking testimony from Ivanka Trump.
 Kellogg, a retired Army lieutenant general, confirmed that Trump told Pence something to the effect of “you don’t have the courage to make a hard decision” — about Pence refusing to help overturn the election in Congress on Jan.
 6. Kellogg confirmed reporting that Ivanka Trump had responded to the call by saying, “Mike Pence is a good man.”
-Kellogg’s testimony also reinforced that Trump was reluctant to act to quell the violence; he said Ivanka Trump was enlisted in the effort because others like him, Meadows and White House press secretary Kayleigh McEnany weren’t getting through.
+Kellogg’s testimony also reinforced that Trump was reluctant to act to quell the violence; he said Ivanka Trump was enlisted in the effort because others like him, chief of staff Mark Meadows and White House press secretary Kayleigh McEnany weren’t getting through.
 “She went back in, because Ivanka can be pretty tenacious,” Kellogg testified.

 What he might know: Unlike some others on this list, Kellogg remains very much enmeshed in Trump world, notably serving at the Trump-allied America First Policy Institute.
 But he was also in the room with Trump that day, and he apparently testified in detail on some key elements at the heart of the inquiry, including Trump’s pressure on Pence and Trump’s delayed response.
 The committee has also said it has evidence that the White House Counsel’s Office might have determined that what Trump wanted Pence to do was illegal — which is key to a potential criminal charge — although it’s not clear what that’s based upon.